sh-r/Visual-Snow-Syndrome/documentation/Developer_Installation.md

 6. Taking in a saved image and using the saved text file to continue editing the same image
 7. Implementing stacks, i.e. Undo and Redo operations
 8. Bug fixes
 9. Maybe add the icon as a small window on startup of the application?
-I did spend a lot of time on the logo xD.
+I did spend a lot of time on the logo for it just to be really small xD.